 Phyllis – Congratulations Phyllis, you’re Syphilis free.

-Harry – It’s terrible when you have hairless legs and are called Harry.
+Harry – Might be the most normal out of all the funny Asian names here but it’s terrible when you have hairless legs and are called Harry.

 Chastity – Yes, I’m sure she’s going to have a brilliant sex life